Contents

 Sellers are also responsible for closing their unpaid items cases.
 This can be done four days after opening a case, or up to 36 days after the listing ended.

 If payment isn’t received and you don’t close the case, your account won’t be credited with the listing’s Final Value Fee.
-It’s worth noting, however, that payment through PayPal or other electronic methods will cause the case to close automatically.
+It’s worth noting, however, that payment through electronic methods will cause the case to close automatically.

 To close a case manually, sellers need to once again go to the Resolution Center.